 As a result, these two settlements mandating bylaw changes have established a significant victory for shareholder rights.

-The lawsuit alleges that the named directors and officers repeatedly violated the federal securities laws by filing false and misleading proxy statements when seeking Boeing’s shareholders’ votes to approve significant issues concerning the re-election of directors, executive compensation, and the appointment of an independent chairman, without disclosing: (i) Boeing’s inadequate internal and disclosure controls, as well as ineffective risk management systems; (ii) the existence of a December 2015 settlement with the Federal Aviation Administration (the “FAA”) as well as Boeing’s commercial airplane unit’s performance of its continuing obligations under such agreement, including annual reports to the FAA for a period of five years; (iii) operational and reporting failures that did not appropriately address how Boeing developed and operated the 737 MAX fleet in violation of federal and international laws, and Boeing’s requirements under its settlement with the FAA, and Boeing’s retaliatory practices against its employees reporting safety violations; and (iv) the Board-approved compensation programs that incentivized the concealment of the 737 MAX fleet’s illegal design flaw.
+The lawsuit alleges that the named directors and officers repeatedly violated the federal securities laws by filing false and misleading proxy statements when seeking Boeing’s shareholders’ votes on the re-election of directors, executive compensation, and the appointment of an independent chairman, without disclosing: (i) Boeing’s inadequate internal and disclosure controls, as well as ineffective risk management systems; (ii) the existence of a December 2015 settlement with the Federal Aviation Administration (the “FAA”), as well as Boeing’s commercial airplane unit’s performance of its continuing obligations under the agreement, including annual reports to the FAA for a period of five years; (iii) operational and reporting failures that did not appropriately address how Boeing developed and operated the 737 MAX fleet in violation of federal and international laws, and Boeing’s requirements under its settlement with the FAA and retaliatory practices against its employees reporting safety violations; and (iv) the Board-approved compensation programs that incentivized the concealment of the 737 MAX fleet’s illegal design flaw.

 The lawsuit further claims that Boeing concealed the existence of those design flaws from its customers, the FAA and international regulators and the public, denying their existence after the crashes, all the while Defendants received salaries, bonuses and other remuneration from sales of the defective airplane.